 - 243. A trailed resit is a further final opportunity to take the resit. - 244.
 Normally, a trailed resit will result in the student taking a resit for a module/s already studied with the aim of retrieving the initial fail without attendance. - 245.
 The regulations under 'Resit opportunities' regarding resit modes, resit marks, capping and resit scheduling apply. - 246.
 Students may exceptionally request to take an alternative non-core module/s to the same credit value, with attendance, to replace the trailed module.
 This is subject to approval by the Director of Teaching and Learning and to timetabling constraints. - 247.
 Students trailing an alternative module/s will be entitled to the full assessment cycle (a first attempt and a resit attempt with marks capped at both the first attempt and the resit attempt). - 248.
 In exercising its discretion, the Resit PAB will take into consideration evidence of attendance and engagement across the stage such that the student is likely to succeed at the next assessment opportunity. - 249.
 The Resit PAB should be mindful of cases where a student has not attended for the resit opportunity as this may be due to course commitments (study abroad, placements, or field trips). - 250.
-Where a student is on a study abroad/placement year, the Resit PAB may offer a trailed resit to be scheduled in the resit assessment period of the study abroad/placement year or the resit assessment period of the final stage, provided the total credit to be trailed does not exceed 30 credits. - 251.
+Where a student is on a course with a study abroad/placement year, the Resit PAB may offer up to 30 credits of trailed resits to be scheduled in the resit assessment period of the study abroad/placement year or the resit assessment period of the final stage.
+This is to enable the progression requirement for the final stage of study to be met before the study abroad/placement year starts. - 251.
 Where the study abroad/placement year starts before the Resit PAB meets to consider performance on resits, the Summer PAB may agree in principle that up to 30 credits may be trailed, to enable a student to start the study abroad/placement year. - 252.
 Where the PAB has given a trailed sit on the basis of accepted exceptional circumstances against the original assessment, the marks for the trailed sit will be uncapped. - 253.
-Alternatively, instead of giving a trailed resit, the PAB may decide that a study abroad/placement year should be delayed until resits have been completed.
-In these circumstances the student will be required to temporarily withdraw for the remainder of the year.
+Alternatively, where trailed resits are not given the PAB may decide that a study abroad/placement year should be delayed until resits have been completed.
+In these circumstances the student will be required to take the second resits or to repeat the semester/stage during the following year.